 - Water filter — having great-tasting water from the tanks instead of buying, schlepping and storing bottled water: priceless.
 And a lot less trash to deal with!

 - 4-Way Windscoop — if you’re in a hot climate, ventilation is key for keeping the galley cool and moving cooking smells out of the boat.
-And a 4-way (omnidirectional) wind scoop is one of the truly great things I found — it really does do a better job than the “regular” ones.
+And a 4-way (omnidirectional) wind scoop is one of the truly great galley tools, although it helps in other areas of the boat, too — it really does do a better job than the “regular” ones.

 - Caframo fans — and lots of them.
 Admittedly, we were in a very hot climate, but we had 8 Caframo fans (plus spares) on a 37-foot boat.
 These really contributed to being able to “cook as usual,” including baking, when it was hot out.
 Putting one in the head was a stroke of genius (yeah, that’s not galley . . .).